-- 1. The complainant may pursue available civil law remedies outside of the District's complaint procedures, including seeking assistance from mediation centers or public/private interest attorneys, 60 calendar days after the filing of an appeal with CDE.
+- 1. The complainant may pursue available civil law remedies outside the District's complaint procedures, including, but not limited to, injunctions, restraining orders, or other remedies or orders, 60 calendar days after the filing of an appeal with CDE.
 (Education Code 262.3) - 2.
 The 60 days moratorium does not apply to complaints seeking injunctive relief in state courts or to discrimination complaints based on federal law.
 (Education Code 262.3) - 3.
 Complaints alleging discrimination based on race, color, national origin, sex, gender, disability, or age may also be filed with the U.S. Department of Education, Office for Civil Rights at www.ed.gov/ocr within 180 days of the alleged discrimination.